Techniques for Lighting Artwork

 Reflection and glare are often problems with artwork that has been placed behind glass.
 Nonreflective glass and proper placement of lighting can help solve these problems.

 To highlight all dimensions, sculpture is ideally lit from three different angles.
 Most sculpture, however, is lit by a single light source.
 The angle of the light is totally subjective to the piece.
-It may look best lit directly above the piece (generally a recessed light or from below or from one side to create a desired shadow effect.
+It may look best lit directly above the piece with a recessed light or from below or from one side to create a desired shadow effect.

 The Importance of the Frame